Motivations to Participate in Science and Impact of Science Engagement

-Improved understanding of impact and what makes science engagement activities and resources more effective is the main aim of much of Nancy’s research.
-She and others in her research group have examined motivations and barriers to participation in citizen science programs and whether participation in citizen science and other science engagement activities changes attitudes, understanding and behaviour.
-They also look at how informal science educators work with science teachers and students to provide stimulating and authentic science experiences.
+The main aim of much of Nancy’s research involves improving understanding of factors that make science engagement activities and resources more effective.
+Her research group examines motivations and barriers to participation in science and whether participation in citizen science and other science engagement activities changes attitudes, understanding and behaviours.
+She also examines motivations to studying science and becoming professional scientists.

 Longnecker, N., Elliott, J., Gondwe, M. (2014).
 Inspiring Australia: An Evaluation Tool for Science Engagement Activities.
 Perth, WA.